itripathiharsh/Sentiment_Analysis/README.md

 **MentalBERT** for assessing text for signs of depression.

-**Persistent Cloud Storage:** User entries are saved securely to a Google Firestore database, ensuring data is never lost and can be tracked over time.

-**Multi-Language Support:** Users can select their preferred language from a dropdown menu, and the app will use the Google Gemini API to translate the interface, questions, and all generated content.

-**Dynamic Daily Questions:** Connects to Firestore to log and rotate daily reflection questions, ensuring users don't get repeats for at least four days.
+**Gamified Streaks:** Motivates users by tracking and displaying their consecutive daily streaks for both reflections and journal entries.

+**Advanced Trend Analysis:** The "Trends" page features multiple visualizations:

+A **pie chart of dominant emotions** over the last 30 days.

+A **stacked area** chart comparing **positive vs. negative emotion** trends.

-**AI-Generated Stories:** Uses the Google Gemini API to find and summarize a real, public domain short story from a classic author that matches the user's dominant mood.
+**AI-Generated Stories with Audio:** Uses the Google Gemini API to find and summarize a real, public domain short story from a classic author that matches the user's dominant mood.
+Includes a text-to-speech feature to listen to the story.

-**AI-Generated Activities:** Leverages the Google Gemini API to generate personalized activities based on the user's mood, broken down into:
+**AI-Generated Activities:** Leverages the Google Gemini API to generate personalized activities based on the user's mood, broken down into short-term, long-term, and psychological techniques.

-**Short-Term activities** for immediate relief.

-**Long-Term activities** for sustained well-being.

-**Psychological technique**s with explanations.

-**Secure Deployment:** Deployed on Streamlit Cloud, using secrets management for Hugging Face, Google Cloud (Firebase), and Gemini API credentials.

-## 📂 Project Structure
+**Multi-Language Support:** Users can select their preferred language, and the app uses the Google Gemini API to translate the interface, questions, and all generated content.

+## 🛠️ Technology Stack
+**Frontend:** Streamlit

+**Backend & Database:** Google Firestore

+**Sentiment Analysis:** Hugging Face Transformers (PyTorch)

+**Generative AI:** Google Gemini API

+**Deployment:** Streamlit Cloud

+**📂 Project Structure**
 .
 ├── .gitignore               # Specifies files for Git to ignore ├── App.py                   # The main Streamlit web application